 What is Strawberry Pretzel Salad?

-Jello: If you like, you could change the flavor of this salad altogether, by switching up the jello flavor.
+• Strawberry jello – You can use any brand of gelatin.
+If you like, you could change the flavor of this salad altogether by switching up the jello flavor.
 Some other jello flavors that would be delicious in a pretzel salad include cherry, raspberry, strawberry banana, or lime.

 1. Preheat oven: to 350 degrees.